Capillary/api-documentation/source/includes/_userGroup.md

 Parameter | Datatype | Description
 --------- | -------- | -----------
-groupId* | long | Unique id the group that the user wants to joinedOn userId* | long | Unique id of the user who wants to join the group
+groupId* | long | Unique id the group that the user wants to joinedOn. userId** | long | Unique id of the user who wants to join the group. primaryMemberIdentifier** | obj | Use this create user group with customer identifier such as mobile number, email ID, or external ID. type* | enum | Type of the identifier.
+Values: `mobile`, `email`, `externalId`. value* | string | Value of the respective identifier type (mobile number/email ID/external ID).

-<aside class="notice">Parameters marked with * are mandatory. </aside>
+<aside class="notice">Parameters marked with * are mandatory.
+Any one among the params marked with ** is mandatory.</aside>

 ## Join User Group (OTP Based)